The Retail Podcast by Vue.ai: Leaders In Retail | Eagle Eye19 min readReading Time: 13 minutes

 Meet Miya Knights, Head of Industry Insights at Eagle Eye and a SUPER influential voice in global retail.
 Miya has over 18 years’ experience as an analyst, journalist and editor specialising in enterprise technology use in retail.
 Miya spent most of career reporting on the demands and challenges faced by retailers and how technologies can best support their needs in addressing complex consumer expectations and behaviours.
 Her newest books “Omnichannel Retail: How to build winning stores in a digital world” and “Amazon: How the world’s most relentless retailer will continue to revolutionize commerce” are currently listed as #1 and #5 books of 2019 by Book Authority.

-Tune in to The Vue Podcast to listen to her views on store concepts, the future of retail and why AI can help retail scale their processes and experiences, why these experiences matter and how brands should adapt to the evolving needs of consumers.
+Tune in to The Retail Podcast by Vue.ai to listen to her views on store concepts, the future of retail and why AI can help retail scale their processes and experiences, why these experiences matter and how brands should adapt to the evolving needs of consumers.

 Akshara: Hi guys.
-Welcome to a new episode of The Vue Podcast.
-I’m Akshara and I head Customer Marketing and Growth at Vue.ai.
+Welcome to a new episode of The Retail Podcast by Vue.ai .
+I’m Akshara and I head Customer Marketing and Growth at Vue.ai®.
 Today, we’d love to welcome Miya Knights the Head of Industry Insight at Eagle Eye and an influential voice in global retail.